Front ensemble: History

 The front ensemble was developed by member corps of Drum Corps International before being adopted by other marching ensembles.
 Under the original rules Drum Corps International used with its founding in 1972, all instruments had to be marched without exception.
 Originally, timpani were the only pitched percussion instruments allowed to be marched.
 Later, keyboard percussion instruments were allowed to be marched: glockenspiels and xylophones were permitted in 1974, and marimbas and vibraphones were permitted in 1977.

 Over time, people began to realize the physical strain of carrying these large, awkward instruments, and they were allowed to be placed on the ground in 1978.
 This allowed for the use of extended techniques (such as Stevens grip) and higher quality instruments (such as pedal timpani and extended range marimbas).
 The last year marching pitched percussion instruments were commonly used in competition was 1982.

-The use of electronic instruments in marching band is controversial and divisive within the marching band community and was prohibited outright by Drum Corps International until 2008 when it was passed in an 11–4 vote.
+The use of electronic instruments in marching band is controversial and divisive within the marching band community and was prohibited outright by Drum Corps International until 2008 when a proposal allowing them was passed.

 Instrumentation

 Instrumentation for the front ensemble is not completely standardized, and not all ensembles have access to certain instruments; high schools may not have even one of each mallet instrument.
-The three main sections of the front ensemble are the woods (e.g., marimba and xylophone), the metals (e.g., vibraphone, glockenspiel, crotales, and tubular bells), and the "rack-tronics" (e.g., the electronics, timpani, and non-pitched percussion).
+The three main voices of the front ensemble are the wooden instruments (marimba and xylophone), the metallic instruments (vibraphone, glockenspiel, crotales, and tubular bells), and the auxiliary instruments (synthesizers, timpani, and non-pitched percussion).

 A typical front ensemble is made up of about 13–18 players: